DMTF/Redfish-Profile-Simulator/README.md

-Copyright 2016-2018 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2016-2024 Distributed Management Task Force, Inc. All rights reserved.

 # Redfish Profile Simulator

+## Deprecated

+This tool is deprecated in favor of other mockup server tools:

+* [Redfish-Mockup-Server](https://github.com/DMTF/Redfish-Mockup-Server): Serve static resources for `GET` requests.
+* [Redfish-Interface-Emulator](https://github.com/DMTF/Redfish-Interface-Emulator): A more functional service that implements modification requests and actions.
+* [Swordfish-API-Emulator](https://github.com/SNIA/Swordfish-API-Emulator): A SNIA extension to the previous tool with more built-in functionality supported.

 ## About